-This is a healthier version than aloo tikkis because it uses fibre rich vegetable plaintains rather than carbohydrate rich potatoes.
+This is a healthier version than aloo tikkis because it uses fibre rich vegetable plantains rather than carbohydrate rich potatoes.
 There is some similarity in the taste too, so its an easy substitute for diabetics for whom potatoes need to be consumed in moderation.

 Although the original recipe calls for deep frying.
 I roasted them on a non stick pan on a slow fire.
 It didn't have the crunchy texture of a deep fried kebab, but the taste was still very good.